jun-xiao-mainlinestem/2026base/readme.md

 ## Run sample program
 - Build and download the program to the brain and use game controller to select the program slot and run the program.
 - For arcade driving, use the `left stick` to turn and `right stick` to drive forward and backward.
-After you release the stick, the controller screen shows the current heading.
-If you press the `B button`, the controller shows the distance drived and reset the motor encoder.
+If you press the `B button`, the controller shows the current heading and the distance driven and resets the motor encoder.
 For sample button mappings and actions, see [button controls](doc/button_control.md).
-- (Optional) Test autons using the game controller during driver control:
+- (Optional) Test all autons during driver control using the game controller:
     - Press the controller's `Right button` within 5 seconds of program startup to enter test mode.
     - When in test mode, press the `Right button` to cycle through the list of autonomous routines on the controller screen.
     - Press the `A button` to run the routine shown on the screen.
-Hold the button to continue pass stops.
+Hold the button to continue past stops.
+    - See the complete action flow in [Test Auton Button Flow Explanation](doc/test_auton_buttons.md)
 - (Optional) Remotely control the robot in browser to design and test auton routes without rebuilding programs:
-    - Read [remote control document](/voice-control-robot/README.md) to understand how it works.
+    - Read [remote control document](/voice-control-robot/README.md) for the steps and basic understanding how it works.
 &nbsp;
 ---
-# More Information of the [Library](src/rgb-template/)
+# More on the Programming Interfaces of the [Library](src/rgb-template/)
 ## Drive APIs ([drive.h](include/rgb-template/drive.h))

 The `Drive` class provides a set of APIs to control the robot's movement.